pterylae/svg-arc-to-cubic-bezier/README.md

 # SVG arc to cubic bezier
-A conversion from Javascript to C++ based on this project:
+A conversion from Javascript to C++.
+Based on this project:
 **colinmeinke/svg-arc-to-cubic-bezier**

 At its heart, this project is simply a function that takes an SVG arc curve as input, and maps it to